cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 We can inquire as to the status of the MapReduce job::

-  curl localhost:10000/v2/apps/Wise/mapreduce/WiseWorkflow_BounceCountsMapReduce/status
+  $ curl localhost:10000/v2/apps/Wise/mapreduce/WiseWorkflow_BounceCountsMapReduce/status; echo
   {"status":"RUNNING"}

 When the job has finished, the returned status will be *STOPPED*.
 Now we can query the bounce counts with SQL.
 Let's take a look at the schema first::

-  $ cdap-cli.sh execute "describe cdap_user_bouncecountstore"
+  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh execute "describe cdap_user_bouncecountstore"
   Successfully connected CDAP instance at 127.0.0.1:10000 +==========================================================+
   | col_name: STRING | data_type: STRING | comment: STRING   |